konekto/LOSH-Reporter/README.md

 The reporter automatically executes the SPARQL queries the adds the result data to the template.
 Therefore, you can use those variables inside the markdown template.

+The data for the Apache Jena instance has to be uploaded with the web interface: (http://localhost:3030)

 ####  Variables
 Often are the results of SPAREQL queries lists of entries.